venom1270/AdventOfCode-2024/README.md

 A cool puzzle, part 1 is straightforward.
 Had some trouble with submission as I though it has to be submitted without commas (like all other puzzles).
 Spent half an hour "debugging" 😅.
 Part 2 is a bit strange as I think I tried all valid values that are in the most plausible range.
 If I increase the range further, the output length is much longer than the initial program, and register A decreases by a factor of 8 each loop, so they for sure don't get shorter.
 Maybe I'm missing something here? 🤔

-EDIT 18.12.2024: Like I said - I couldn't let it rest 😅 Looked at some hints on reddit and finally made it, I feel like a god!!! 😅😎⛩️🙏 The trick was just to look at the bits (last 3 bits) of A and just beep adding them until you get to the desired output.
+EDIT 18.12.2024: Like I said - I couldn't let it rest 😅 Looked at some hints on reddit (very vague) and finally made it, I feel like a god!!! 😅😎⛩️🙏 The trick was just to look at the bits (that was the biggest hint; last 3 bits) of A and just keep adding them until you get to the desired output.
 This is a not a general solution at all, it is tied to this exact program, but I guess it was meant to be solved like that.
-Anyway, like I wrote in remarks for `Day 18`, I kept thinking about it - and it finally paid off! *Was it worth it?
+Anyway, like I wrote in remarks for `Day 18`, I kept thinking about this problem - and it finally paid off! *Was it worth it?
 Can't say.
-But it feels Fkin amazing!!!* 🥳🎉
+But it feels fkin amazing!!!* 🥳🎉

 ## Day 18